 - Started working in Burundi: 1996

-Burundi, a landlocked country in the Great Lakes region of East Africa, has been engulfed by conflict since the early 1960s.
-The IRC has provided critical support over the past two decades and now, in the midst of the latest political crisis, we are there to assist the most vulnerable.
+Burundi is a landlocked country in the Great Lakes region of Africa.
+The IRC has provided critical support in the country over the past two decades and continues to assist the most vulnerable today.

 How does the IRC help in Burundi?

 The IRC’s mission is to help people whose lives and livelihoods are shattered by conflict and disaster to survive, recover and gain control of their future.
 We first began assisting Burundians in 1996, providing lifesaving interventions and emergency assistance to refugees and internally displaced people.
 Over the years, we helped the country rebuild following civil war.

 Now, the IRC aims to ensure durable reintegration of returning Burundian refugees and supporting host communities by: